zwets/zwets.github.io/_notes/nano-cookbook.md

     polypolish $DRAFT_FNA $FLT1_SAM $FLT2_SAM \
     > $OUTPUT_FNA

+## Assembly QC

+Quast is the standard tool here. @TODO@ add installation and invocation.

+Once FastQC and Quast have both run, use MultiQC to integrate their output into one HTML report.

 ## Reads to Analysis Results: LPF

-This is the tool we were/are going to install on the FAO/SeqAfrica laptops together, but clearly this hinges on the laptop actually being there. :-)
+This is the tool we were/are going to install on the FAO/SeqAfrica laptops together, but clearly this hinged on the laptop actually being there. :-)

 Installation is straightforward, following the instructions linked from the [GitHub page](https://github.com/MBHallgren/LPF), found [here](https://mbhallgren.github.io/LPF_mkdocs/).